-Share-Based Compensation-The management services agreement between NCM LLC and NCM, Inc. provides that NCM LLC may participate in the NCM, Inc. Equity Incentive Plan.
-NCM, Inc. has issued stock options and restricted stock to certain employees and restricted stock units to its independent directors under the NCM, Inc. Equity Incentive Plan.
+Share-Based Compensation-The Company has issued stock options and restricted stock to certain employees and restricted stock units to its independent directors.
 The Company has not granted stock options since 2012.
-In 2017 and 2018, the restricted stock grants for Company management vest upon the achievement of NCM, Inc. performance measures and/or service conditions, while non-management grants vest only upon the achievement of service conditions.
-Compensation expense of restricted stock that vests upon the achievement of NCM, Inc. performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
+In 2017 and 2018, the restricted stock grants for Company management vest upon the achievement of Company performance measures and/or service conditions, while non-management grants vest only upon the achievement of service conditions.
+Compensation expense of restricted stock that vests upon the achievement of Company performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
 A cumulative adjustment is recorded to share-based compensation expense in periods that management changes its estimate of the number of shares of restricted stock expected to vest.
 Ultimately, the Company adjusts the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
-The recognized expense, including equity based compensation costs of NCM, Inc. employees, is included in the operating results of NCM LLC.
-Upon the exercise of options or the vesting of restricted stock, NCM, Inc. has the right to acquire from NCM LLC a number of common units equal to the number of NCM, Inc. shares being issued.
-In consideration for such units, NCM, Inc. contributes to NCM LLC the consideration received for the exercise of options or vesting of shares of restricted stock.
-During the three and nine months ended September 27, 2018 and September 28, 2017, NCM, Inc. acquired 16,962, 15,692, 690,272 and 755,886 units, respectively, due to the vesting of restricted stock and restricted stock units and exercise of stock options and contributed \$0.0 million, \$0.0 million and \$0.6 million to NCM LLC for stock option exerc
+Dividends are accrued when declared on unvested restricted stock that is expected to vest and are only paid with respect to shares that actually vest.
+During the three and nine months ended September 27, 2018 and September 28, 2017, 21,807, 20,204, 997,403 and 1,028,322 shares of restricted stock and restricted stock units vested, respectively.
+During the three and nine months ended September 27, 2018, and September 28, 2017, 0, 0, 0, and 58,450 stock options were exercised at a weighted average exercise price of \$0.00, \$0.00 and \$11.04 per share.